Adventures & experiences in contemporary technology

 For a (very) long time, you could have called Debian a Linux distribution without being wrong.
 The release of version 6.0 of the operating system changed that with the addition of a variant using a BSD kernel too.
 This new variant comes under the label GNU/kFreeBSD and could be an interesting alternative to PC-BSD.

 The fact that new versions of the operating system may not come around very often can be an attraction that is lost on those who always want the latest software.
 When it comes to GNOME Shell, maintaining the same version longer than six months and wondering if favoured extensions will get updated to a new version has something going for it.
-Long term support helps too and version 8.0 will supported until 2019, a trend that is growing in the world of Linux.
+Long-term support helps too, and version 8.0 will be supported until 2019, a growing trend in the world of Linux.

 The changes introduced with GNOME 3 have been contentious and the Debian team has toyed with using other default desktop environments yet always returned to it regardless.
 Still, the range of desktop environments that you can use with Debian has expanded with both Cinnamon and KDE being options that come to mind and there are others.

 Another controversial change has been the rise of systemd as a replacement for sysvinit for managing start-up and system services.
 Though the Debian team did vote for this under the bonnet change, there remained detractors and Devuan has been set up as an alternative project that allows them to continue as they were.

 As you might tell, I do have a soft spot for Debian and its focus on stability is at the heart of that.
 Maybe that is why so it has so many variants like Ubuntu and Linux Mint, to name just two.
 Whenever a new version does appear, it may not have the latest versions of software but there are times when experimentation needs to be tamed and it is good to know that upheaval hardly is a regular occurrence either.